Dr Rea Prouska

 School/Division:Business / Management, Marketing and People

 Rea has extensive experience of teaching a variety of undergraduate, postgraduate and executive courses in the areas of HRM, Organisational Behaviour and Qualitative Research Methods.
-She is an Academic Member of the Chartered Institute of Personnel and Development (CIPD), an Affiliate Member of the Chartered Management Institute (CMI) and a Senior Fellow of the Higher Education Academy.
+Rea is a Senior Fellow of the Higher Education Academy (SFHEA), an Academic Member of the Chartered Institute of Personnel and Development (CIPD), an Affiliate Member of the Chartered Management Institute (CMI) and a Member of the British Academy of Management (BAM).

 Rea's teaching areas cover: